faramarzmunshi/d2l-nlp/README.md

 # README (TOPICS/TOPIC LIST)

-## Notebook 1: Linguistic concepts and intro
+## Notebook 1: An Introduction to NLP and Core Linguistic Concepts
   - Outline and breakdown of notebooks and how they're structured and what you can find in each
   - Introduction to Syntax, semantics, and pragmatics (definitions, examples of the differences using project gutenburg)
     - include references to English syntax and a brief overview of the key terminologies with regards to English syntax with examples using code to extract them